June 2022 – This post has gotten a much-deserved update!

 While many people are familiar with Google Drive and the wonderful tools that accompany it such as Docs, Slides, Sheets, and Forms, I found that fewer are familiar with the add-ons that can make these tools even more robust.
-My favorite add-on by far is Flat for Docs.
-Flat allows you to insert musical notation directly into a Google Doc or Slide, without ever leaving the application!
+Music Snippet allows you to insert musical notation directly into a Google Doc or Slide, without ever leaving the application!
 Gone are the days of opening Sibelius, creating a new file, inserting your notation, taking a screenshot, and copying that into your document.
-With Flat, you never have to leave google!
+With Music Snippet, you never have to leave Google!

-Here are a few of my favorite uses for Flat for Docs:
+These are a few of my favorite uses for Music Snippet:

 - Create rhythm flash cards in Google Slides